w3f/General-Grants-Program/grants/speculative/Ultrain_Polkadot_Bridge.md

 ### Milestone 3：4 Weeks

 * Realize Bank component on Ultrain’s chain, which has the functions below:
     * Receive users' UGAS and lockup
     * Submit transaction data and merkle proof to Polkadot-Ultrain-Bridge
     * Release UGAS to user in Ultrain when he burn PolkaUGAS in Polkadot Parachain.
     * Integration test and deliver.
+* Deliverables
+    * Deploy bank contract in Ultrain
+    * Provide below action
+        * lock_ugas, lock UGAS to get PolkaUGAS.
 * Documentation
     * Function specification